 The day will close with a visit to the Enchanted Garden where Mrs. Leonor, the owner, started feeding hummingbirds for distraction and eventually turned her property into a birding hotspot.
-Some of the hummingbirds that have been reported in the Enchanted Garden include Indigo-capped Hummingbird (Endemic); Gorgeted Woodstar (Nearendemic); White bellied Woodstar; White-vented Plumeleteer (seasonal); Ruby Topaz; Red-billed Emerald; Sparkling, Lesser and Brown violetears (the latter seasonal); and Green Hermit.
+Some of the hummingbirds that have been reported in the Enchanted Garden include Indigo capped Hummingbird (Endemic), Gorgeted Woodstar (Near-endemic), White bellied Woodstar, White-vented Plumeleteer, (Seasonal), Ruby Topaz (Seasonal), and Red-billed Emerald.
+Sparkling, Lesser and Brown Violetears (latter seasonal) have also been reported as well as the Green Hermit.